Applying as a Canadian applicant

 Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of TOEFL iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; PTE Academic 58; Conestoga English Language Test (CELT) Band 6; or equivalent scores in other recognized standard tests of English

 - Applicants presenting work experience as part of their admission requirements must submit a resume and references.
-Please submit these documents directly to the Conestoga College Admissions Office.
+Upload your resume and references to your application form.

 - Final acceptance is based on a review of the admissions requirements.